Video Accessibility for Compliance

-The Americans with Disabilities Act, or ADA, is a broad anti-discrimination law enacted by former President Bill Clinton in 1990.
+The Americans with Disabilities Act, or ADA, is a broad anti-discrimination law enacted by former President George H.W.
+Bush in 1990.
 It protects American citizens from discrimination on the basis of disability.

 Under the ADA, video accessibility is a requirement.
 Although it doesn’t explicitly call for captions or audio description for video content, it does require “auxiliary aids” in communications.

 The ADA is composed of five titles – each title representing a different sector of society.
 Titles II and III are often referenced when talking about video accessibility.

 Title II prohibits discrimination by public entities such as libraries, courthouses, and schools.
 These entities must provide auxiliary aids and services in order to ensure effective communication, and public videos must be made accessible.